masci/banks/README.md

 ### Lemmatize text while processing a template

 Banks comes with predefined filters you can use to process data before generating the prompt.
-Say you want to use a lemmatizer on a document you want to summarize:
+Say you want to use a lemmatizer on a document before summarizing it:

 ```py
 from banks import Prompt